8bitkick/Arduino_KNN_p5js/README.md

 # Arduino_KNN_p5js
-Companion web visualization for the Arduino_KNN Color_Classifier.ino sketch
+Companion web visualization for the Arduino_KNN [ColorClassifier.ino](https://github.com/arduino-libraries/Arduino_KNN/tree/master/examples/ColorClassifier) sketch

 The p5.js sketch is designed to connect to Arduino Nano BLE sense and visualize the function of the machine learning algorithm running on the arduino board.
+I made this to create diagrams and videos to explain the function of KNN.

   The Arduinio sketch learns from examples then classifies objects using a color sensor.
+[Full write up here](https://blog.arduino.cc/2020/06/18/simple-machine-learning-with-arduino-knn/).

 ## Usage

+  Program your board with the [ColorClassifier sketch](https://blog.arduino.cc/2020/06/18/simple-machine-learning-with-arduino-knn/).

   Load index.html.
 The sketch currently relies on Web Serial so is Chrome only at this time.